Leslie-mo/Sql-MockData-Generator/README.md

 ##### Multiple Generation types

-Define each generation type as a Builder
+Designate each generation type as a Builder.

 ![image-20230128001610303](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128001610303.png)

 ##### Multiple Mock Data Generation Rules

-Each generation rule is defined as a Generator, and multiple Generator instances are created and managed uniformly using the DataGeneratorFactory class (factory pattern).
+Each generation rule is established as a Generator, and several instances of Generators are created and managed consistently through the use of the DataGeneratorFactory class, which employs the factory pattern.

 ![image-20230128001735865](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128001735865.png)

 ##### Unified Generation Portal

-Aggregate the various generation types using the facade pattern to provide a uniform generation invocation and validation method.
+Combine the different types of generation through the facade pattern to create a consistent method for calling and validating generation.

 ![image-20230128004519400](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128004519400.png)

 #### Save Table Service

-The previously generated table can be saved for next use
+The table that was generated previously can be saved for future use.

 ![image-20230128004005643](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128004005643.png)

 #### Table Schema Builder

-The different parameters can be converged into a TableSchema object.
+The various parameters can be merged into a single TableSchema object.

 ![image-20230128003651900](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128003651900.png)